syncfusion-content/maui-docs/MAUI/PDF-Viewer/Built-In-Toolbar.md

 </tr>
 <tr>
 <td>StickyNote</td>
-<td>The button that appears in the bottom toolbar allows you to add the sticky note in the document.</td>
+<td>The button that appears in the bottom toolbar allows you to add the sticky note to the document.</td>
 </tr>
 <tr>
 <td>TextMarkupToolbarBackIcon</td>
-<td>The button that appears in the text markup toolbar allows you to navigate back from the Text Markup Toolbar.</td>
+<td>The button that appears in the text markup toolbar allows you to navigate back from the text markup toolbar.</td>
 </tr>
 <tr>
 <td>Highlight</td>